I have done three major solo outback trips now. There would have been more except for lockdowns!

-Well, my first solo outback trip is over.
-Would I do it again?
+Will I do more?
 Definitely.
 I’m already planning the next trip.

 I loved every minute of it.
 Even the … um … actually there weren’t any “even the” moments.
 It was all fabulous.
 There were a few times when I wasn’t sure if what I was doing was right or if the car would make it through, but I survived them all.
 And so did the car.

 Every time I go away I learn something, usually because I did something completely stupid!
-So what did I learn this time?
+So what have I learned?

 - I can do it.
 Not that I ever had any real doubts, but it can be a bit daunting for a woman to get out there and travel the outback on her own.
 Everyone I met was lovely, and interested in finding out my story.
 And nobody harassed me.